 Below the sea, submarines became a part of the Navy during World War II.
 While experiments began in the late 1800s and during the Civil War, they did not become a large part of the Navy inventory until World War II.
 At that point, subs became necessary for surveillance and rescue, even though they were also armed.

 With the advent of the airplane, the Navy became vital stations for the Airforce as well.
 As a result, the Navy modified ships into floating landing strips.
-Today, joint Naval and Airbases such as Pearl Harbor-Hickam provided necessary fleets of sea and air defense.
+Today, joint Naval and Airbases such as Pearl Harbor-Hickam provide the country with the sea and air defense fleets.

 HOW TO OBSERVE #NavyBirthday

 Celebrate with the U.S. Navy.
 Join Navy personnel as they celebrate their history and military heritage.
+Learn about naval history in the United States and around the world.
+Explore the various fleets the Navy uses.
+Celebrate a sailor you know by giving them a shout out.
 Use #HappyBirthdayNavy to post on social media.

 NAVY BIRTHDAY HISTORY